You’re the Best Teacher

-Remember, your art is a reflection of you.
-And that includes your skills and your feelings.
-It’s not like a meal that can be overdone.
-At least not irreparably if we're talking oils.
+Your art is a reflection of you.
+That includes your skills and your feelings.
+It’s not like a meal that can be overdone, not if you’re using oils anyway.

-Quit while you’re ahead is based on the superstition that a successful canvas is some fortunate accident that can never be repeated.
+Quit while you’re ahead stems from the insane notion that a great work of art is some fortunate accident that can’t be repeated.
 Or that a few wrong moves will be the death of the piece.

 Either way, the approach is disempowering.

-It's perfectly OK overwork a piece, so long as you know how to shift into reverse.
-You can always freshen up a painting with - that's right - fresh paint.
-Or take any weak, distracting elements out of the composition.
-Which just opens everything up.
+It’s perfectly OK to overwork a piece, so long as you know how to reverse it.
+You can always freshen up a painting with…well…fresh paint.
+Or remove any weak elements from the composition.

-There's no perfect moment to quit, so don't agonize over it.
-Become a whiz instead at moving forward, backward, then forward again, and watch your confidence soar.
+There’s no perfect moment to quit, so don’t agonize over it.
+Instead, become a whiz at moving forward, backward, then forward again, and watch your confidence soar.

 Rules aren't meant to be broken.
 They're meant to be challenged whenever a better solution arises.

-With just a little repetition, the process that serves you now can turn into a stubborn, growth-killing habit.
+With a little repetition, the process that serves you now can become a stubborn, growth-killing habit.

 Muscle memory is funny that way.
 On the one hand, it can be your best friend in the world.
-On the other, it can turn on you and reject the introduction of anything new.
+Or it can turn on you and put the kibosh on anything new.

-Learning a language, for example, is difficult.
-Losing an accent is nearly impossible.
+Learning a language, for example, is hard.
+Losing an accent is practically impossible.
 Unlearning is infinitely harder than learning, so be careful what you learn.
 And don't get attached to any of it.

 ~ Raymond Charles Barker